Why People Dislike Really Smart Leaders - Slashdot

 To a degree, mental energy and s

-There has to be a better way (Score:2)
+There has to be a better way (Score:3)

 Mitt Romney is one of the smartest presidential candidates this nation has ever seen, as well as a fundamentally decent human being.
 People tore him to bits over offhand comments and talked endlessly about his unforgivable sin of having - 30 years prior - taken his dog on vacation.
 (One New York Times columnist published no less than 86 columns talking about that incident, which seems like obsessive enough behavior to qualify for institutionalization.)